MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 1. Import the latest version of the **Malaysian electronic invoicing (MY)** (version **10** or later) Globalization feature as described in [Import features from the repository](../global/gs-e-invoicing-import-feature-global-repository.md).

 > [!NOTE]
 > Make sure that the **Consolidated invoice (MY)** ER format configuration is also imported after the feature import.
-Otherwise import the **Consolidated invoice (MY)** configuration maunally.
+Otherwise, import the **Consolidated invoice (MY)** configuration manually.
 This format configuration is based on the **Invoices Communication Model** configuration, as well as the **Consolidated Invoice Model Mapping (MY)** configuration imported in the previous chapter.

-2. Create a copy of the imported Globalization feature, and select your configuration provider for it.
+2. Create a copy of the imported Globalization feature and select your configuration provider for it.
 For more information, see [Create a Globalization feature](../global/gs-e-invoicing-create-new-globalization-feature.md).
 3. On the **Versions** tab, verify that the **Draft** version is selected.
 4. On the **Setups** tab, in the grid, select the **Consolidated invoice derived** feature setup, and then select **Edit**.